nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First patient's `Immunocompromised` tag is deleted.
 Details of the edited patient are shown in the status message.

     3. Test case: `tag -d 1 t/Osteopath`<br>
-       Expected: No tag is deleted from the patient.
+       Expected: No tag is deleted from the first patient.
 Error details are shown in the status message.

     4. Test case: `tag -d 1 t/`<br>
-       Expected: No tag is deleted from the patient.
+       Expected: No tag is deleted from the first patient.
 Error details are shown in the status message.

     5. Test case: `tag -d 0 t/Immunocompromised`<br>
        Expected: No tag is deleted from any patient.
 Error details are shown in the status message.